 k is the number of phases driven up to the end of the transition cycle according to paragraph 3.2.4.4. of this annex.

-In the case that the interpolation method is applied, k is the number of phases driven up to the end of the transition cycle of L,nveh_L.

-For OVC-FCHVs, the considered phase j shall be the applicable WLTP test cycle only.
+<Justification> high possibility to mislead the incorrect value during in-service testingFor OVC-FCHVs, the considered phase j shall be the applicable WLTP test cycle only.

 4.3.2.
 This paragraph is applicable only for Level 1A